kb2ma/riot-coap-pytest/README.md

 After setting up the RPL root node, just initialize rpl for the leaf node.
 RPL decides the address on the fd00:aaaa::/64 network t SERIAL="???"o use.

 ```
+    # May encounter an issue with pyterm unable to find serial module.
+    # If so, change #! command in pyterm module to use python3
     $ BOARD="samr21-xpro" make clean all flash SERIAL="???"
     $ BOARD="samr21-xpro" PORT="/dev/ttyACM1" make term

+    # Interface number may differ
     > rpl init 6
+    # Use the fd00:aaaa::/64 address from this command
+    > ifconfig
 ```